-- 47. Between 1955 and 1971, average monthly earnings in the socialist sector by workers and employees (largely identifiable with administrative and clerical staff), virtually doubled from 1,125 forints per month to 2,200 forints per month or by about 4% per annum.
-However, the rate of increase varied considerably during the period concerned it was about 6.5% from 1955 to 1960, about 2.3% from 1960 to 1965 and 4.2% from 1965 to 1970. - 48.
-The rate of increase also varied considerably from one sector of the economy to another (notably between agriculture and industry), within individual sectors, i.e. from one industry to another, geographically from one area of the country to another, and also between the co-operative and state sectors.
+- 57. Between 1955 and 1971, average monthly earnings in the socialist sector by workers and employees (largely identifiable with administrative and clerical staff), virtually doubled from 1,125 forints per month to 2,200 forints per month or by about 4% per annum.
+However, the rate of increase varied considerably during the period concerned it was about 6.5% from 1955 to 1960, about 2.3% from 1960 to 1965 and 4.2% from 1965 to 1970. - 58.
+The rate of increase also varied considerably from one sector of the economy to another (notably between agriculture and industry), within individual sectors, i.e. from one industry to another, geographically from one area of the country to another, and also between the co-operative and State sectors.
 Indeed, the variation has been so great that the overall pattern of earnings has significantly altered.
-This can be shown graphically as in Chart F or by the Table G below.
+This can be shown graphically as in Chart F or by the table G below.
 The striking feature of these diagrams is the way in which the average industrial wage has fallen from a position of pre-eminence to one of relative inferiority.
-The table shows that in 1955 industrial earnings led the field, being some 7% to 8% ahead of the social sector as a whole, and as much as 30% higher than the state sector of agriculture.
+The table shows that in 1955 industrial earnings led the field, being some 7% to 8% ahead of the social sector as a whole, and as much as 30% higher than the State sector of agriculture.
 In 1960 wages in the construction sector equalled those in industry, but the two were still well ahead of the rest of the field.
-Then the transport sector drew level.
+Then the transport sector drew level. - 59.
+Developments have been even more striking since the introduction of the NEM in 1968, when industrial wages actually fell below the average of the socialist sector for the first time, and wages in State agriculture leapt ahead to bring this traditionally lower paid sector ahead of industry. - 60.
+Nor does the picture appear to alter essentially if the sectors are compared from the point of view of average monthly income deriving from the employer, this quantity being largely composed of earnings, and receipts from the profit participation fund, indeed in some cases, i.e. with respect to State agriculture, the difference is, if anything, slightly increased.
+Another factor which is likely to have prejudiced the position of industrial workers is the steady rise in prices, particularly of seasonal foodstuffs under the NEM, which naturally has less effect on the partly self-supplying peasantry.
+It is only when income is considered from the point of view of earnings plus social insurance benefits that income differentials are somewhat reduced.